Chagallu railway station

-Chagallu railway station (station code:CU), is an Indian Railways station near Chagallu, a village in West Godavari district of Andhra Pradesh.
+Chagallu railway station (station code:CU), is an Indian Railways station near Chagallu, a village in East Godavari district of Andhra Pradesh.
 It lies on the Vijayawada–Chennai section and is administered under Vijayawada railway division of South Coast Railway zone.
 Eighteen trains halt in this station every day.
 It is the 2607th-busiest station in the country.

 History

 Between 1893 and 1896, 1288 km of the East Coast State Railway, between Vijayawada and Cuttack was opened for traffic.
 The southern part of the West Coast State Railway (from Waltair to Vijayawada) was taken over by Madras Railway in 1901.

 Classification

 In terms of earnings and outward passengers handled, Chagallu is categorized as a Non-Suburban Grade-6 (NSG-6) railway station.
 Based on the re–categorization of Indian Railway stations for the period of 2017–18 and 2022–23, an NSG–6 category station earns nearly ₹1 crore and handles close to 1 million passengers.